nhsconnect/ITK-FHIR-Digital-Medicines/pages/design/build_medication_dispense_list.md

 This should be a SNOMED CT Concept to identify the nature of the dispensing or supply event:
 - 1218611000000102 Urgent supply of prescription items by community pharmacy
-- 1321521000000101 Supply of medication for minor illness by community pharmacy
+- 1577041000000109 Community Pharmacist Consultation Service for minor illness

 ### quantity ###